ioBroker/ioBroker.repositories/README.md

 3. Some feedback on [forum](http://forum.iobroker.net).
 4. **Important** Discovery function!
 If a device can be found automatically (USB, IP) it should be implemented in discovery adapter after (Discovery PR will be merged after stable acceptance).

-## Common Rules and Requirements for Commercial Adapters (Adapters that require a license to be used)
+## Common Rules and Requirements for Commercial Adapters Requiring a License
-The ioBroker GmbH is sponsoring all infrastructure and services for the ioBroker world to function.
-This includes the repository and other central components also like the Forum and such.
-For all Open Source "non commercial" adapter this is 100% for free, but when adapters require a purchase then this changes.
+ioBroker GmbH sponsors all infrastructure and services necessary for the smooth functioning of the ioBroker world.
+This encompasses the repository, central components, and platforms such as the Forum.
+While the usage of open-source "non-commercial" adapters is entirely free, the scenario changes when adapters necessitate a purchase.

-License purchases should ideally be done via the official iobroker Website.
-For this the ioBroker GmBh will allow license management and also provides secure components to integrate into the adapter.
-For this service usually a share of 30% of the revenuas are paid to the ioBroker GmbH.
-If you are interested in this please contact info@iobroker.net for details.
+For an optimal experience, it is recommended to procure licenses through the official ioBroker Website.
+The ioBroker GmbH facilitates license management and provides secure components for seamless integration into the adapter.
+In return for this service, a standard share of 30% of revenues is remitted to ioBroker GmbH.
+For further information or inquiries, please reach out to info@iobroker.net.

-If purchases are handled by the developer itself and the adapter should be in the repository a service fee of usually 15% of the revenue applies.
-Please also contact info@iobroker.net for details and negotiations.
+In cases where purchases are managed by the developer directly, and the adapter is intended for inclusion in the repository, a service fee of typically 15% of the revenue is applicable.
+For details and negotiations regarding this arrangement, please also contact info@iobroker.net.

 ## How-to
 ### How to publish on npm